karamarnell/developers/app/install/magento-2-application-strings-manager.md.md

     In this example, the public DNS name used is `mesos-tes-PublicSl-1TJB5U5K35XXT-591175086.us-east-1.elb.amazonaws.com`
-    for exposing Kong's proxy port.
+    for exposing Qordoba's proxy port.

-    Note: Kong returning 404 on proxy port is a valid response as no API was registered yet.
+    Note: Qordoba returning 404 on proxy port is a valid response as no API was registered yet.

-8. **Uninstalling Kong**
+8. **Uninstalling Qordoba**

-    To uninstall Kong, run the following command:
+    To uninstall Qordoba, run the following command:

     ```bash
-    $ dcos package uninstall kong
+    $ dcos package uninstall qordoba
     ```

 9. **Example**

     For this demo, we created an app which returns `Hello world` on port `8080`.
-    Using the `my_app.json` file from the kong-dist-dcos repo, deploy the app in the cluster which will act as a backend server to process requests received from Kong:
+    Using the `my_app.json` file from the qordoba-dist-dcos repo, deploy the app in the cluster which will act as a backend server to process requests received from Qordoba:

     ```bash
     $ dcos marathon app add my_app.json
     ```

-    Create an API on Kong:
+    Create an API on Qordoba:

     ```bash
     $ curl -i -X POST marathon-lb.marathon.mesos:10002/apis \